 ONE Future is a coalition of members across the natural gas value chain focused on identifying policy and technical solutions for reducing methane emissions associated with the delivery of natural gas.
-ONE

-Future's members include some of the largest natural gas production, gathering and boosting, processing, transmission and storage, and distribution companies in the U.S. In 2021, these ONE Future companies accounted for approximately 23% of total natural gas production, 56% of natural gas transmission pipeline miles, and 40% of the total U.S. natural gas delivered by local distribution companies.
+ONE Future's members include some of the largest natural gas production, gathering and boosting, processing, transmission and storage, and distribution companies in the U.S. In 2022, these ONE Future companies accounted for approximately 25% of total natural gas production, 27% of the total gas processed, 63% of natural gas transmission pipeline miles, and 47% of the total U.S. natural gas delivered by local distribution companies.

-ONE Future members aspire to enhance the energy delivery efficiency of natural gas by:
+ONE Future members aspire to:

-- limiting energy waste, and - achieving a cumulative methane emission intensity target, the "leakage" rate, for member companies of 1% or less of total natural gas production across the natural gas value chain by 2025.
+- limit energy waste, and - achieve a cumulative methane emission intensity target, or "leakage" rate, for member companies of 1% or less of total natural gas production across the natural gas value chain by 2025.

-To put the current ONE Future target of 1% methane emission intensity into context, the natural gas value chain's methane emission intensity, based on the EPA's 2012 National Greenhouse Gas Inventory, was 1.44% of total natural gas production.
-In order to meet the ONE Future 1% target, the natural gas industry required an additional 30% improvement in methane emission intensity across the natural gas value chain.
-The ONE Future 2021 Methane Emission Intensities Report shows a methane emission intensity rate of approximately 0.42% for member companies, outperforming the 2025 target by 58%.
+The ONE Future 2022 Methane Emission Intensities Report shows a methane emission intensity rate of approximately 0.462% for member companies, outperforming the 2025 target by 54%.
 ONE Future members collaborated with DOE's NETL on a methane emission life cycle analysis.
-The NETL study, which was last updated in 2020, indicated that in 2017 the average life cycle methane emission rate for ONE Future members was 0.76%; below the 1.06% rate for the U.S.
+The NETL study, which was last updated in 2021, indicated that in 2017 the average life cycle methane emission rate for ONE Future members was 0.76%; below the 1.06% rate for the U.S.

-Our targets and performance are described in greater detail in Section 3.4.3 GHG Targets of the Sustainability Report.
+Our targets and performance are described in greater detail in Section 3.4.2 GHG Targets of the Sustainability Report.